 The guidelines for a particular investment mandate are set at the time of hiring and are included in the contractual agreement between the Fund and the investment manager.
 No deviation from the investment guidelines and objectives established in the contract between the Fund and the investment manager shall occur unless agreed to in writing by the Board.
-Any deviation by the investment manager from the contract guidelines without the approval of the Board may lead to the termination of the investment manager.
-The investment guidelines in this section are separated by asset class and represent standard investment guidelines with which the Board is comfortable.
+Any deviation by the investment manager from the contract guidelines without the approval of the Board may lead to the termination of the investment guidelines with which the Board is comfortable.
 As such, these guidelines represent a framework utilized when negotiating investment manager contracts.
 On a case-by-case basis, the Board may allow deviation within the contract from these standard guidelines.
 The contract guidelines shall always govern.
 Moreover, the investment manager and/or the investment consultant will inform the Investment Staff and Board of any compelling reason to change any of these guidelines due to investment market outlook or a change in the Fund's structure or funding.